ismailshuaau/sc/README.md

 ```

-Logging into MySQL
+7. Logging into MySQL
 ```sh
     mysql -u root -p
 ```

-Now you can create the database:
+8. Now you can create the database:
 ```sh
     mysql>  CREATE DATABASE storyclash;
 ```

-Then you can run.
-This will create the database tables for the application
+9. This will create the database tables for the application
 ```sh
     php artisan migrate
 ```